Economic & Social Research Council Studentships

 Applications are currently closed for the ESRC studentships.
 Visit our studentships page on our dedicated LISS-DTP website for more information.

 ESRC Collaborative Studentships

 The LISS-DTP Collaborative Studentship Competitions promote partnerships between social scientists and end-user organisations (public or private or third sector ‘partner institutions’).
 A collaborative studentship (sometimes referred to as a CASE studentship) is a PhD studentship in which the student enhances their training by working closely with the non-academic partner in the development of their research project.
 They are a great way to initiate longer-term partnerships and to ensure the ‘impact’ of doctoral research.

 It is important to note that it is academic faculty who initially apply for collaborative studentships, as potential supervisors.
 If successful they may award the studentship either to a named student or through an agreed recruitment process.
 The studentship can involve any public or private or third sector partner institution.
 The involvement of the partner institution should add value to the studentship (e.g. distinctive opportunities for analysis, dissemination, research management, networking and/or knowledge transfer).
 The PhD project should also enhance the partner institution’s activities by offering the potential for societal or economic impact.

-The deadline for applications from academics for 2017-18 ESRC Collaborative Studentships is Friday 9 December 2016, 17:00 GMT.
 For more information, please visit the studentships page on the LISS-DTP website.